g-101/g-101/README.md

 # Hello World 👋

 ## 💫 About Me:
-Hi my name is Genesis Lima (g), a passionate web developer from Brazil.<br>I like practice and sharing my knowledge with other people through blog posts and open source,<br>always trying to add value to the tech community.
+Hi my name is Genesis Lima (g), a passionate web developer from Brazil.<br>I like practice and sharing my knowledge with other people through blog posts and open source.

 ### 🌐 Socials: